 Further details of a state-backed indemnity scheme (SBIS) for GPs have been released as the Government launches a new five-year contract for general practice across England.
 This will now be known as the Clinical Negligence Scheme for General Practice (CNSGP).
-It will start from 1 April 2019 and will be operated by NHS Resolution.
+It started on 1 April 2019 and is operated by NHS Resolution.

 All NHS GP service providers in England including out-of-hours provision will automatically become members of the scheme and will not have to pay a subscription for membership.
 Government has confirmed that the scheme will be funded through a one-off permanent adjustment to the global sum but investment in the practice contract overall will still rise by 1.4 per cent in 2019/20 even after accounting for the indemnity change.
 Non-recurrent funds will be paid to practices for the 2018/19 increases in indemnity costs.

-The Welsh Government has announced that NHS Wales Shared Service Partnership – Legal and Risk Services will operate the scheme for GPs in Wales in relation to clinical negligence claims arising from 1 April.
+The Welsh Government has announced that NHS Wales Shared Service Partnership – Legal and Risk Services will operate the General Medical Practice Indemnity (GMPI) for GPs in Wales in relation to clinical negligence claims arising from 1 April.

 Why you still need an MDO

 Remember that GPs will still need MDDUS to provide comprehensive protection that the new CNSGP and FLS alone won’t deliver.
 You can find out more about why you should remain a member of MDDUS here.

 MDDUS’ General Practice Protection (GPP) membership provides GPs working within the NHS in England and Wales with a range of essential benefits that are not included in CNSGP and GMPI.
 Find out more about our essential new product for GPs in England and Wales here.